sclavijosuero/cypress-schema-validator/README.md

    -  Full list of schema errors as provided by **Ajv** or **Zod** depending on the selected command.
    -  A nested tree view of the validated data, clearly indicating the errors and where they occurred in an easy-to-understand format.

+✔️ Presents results to the user in a consistent format, regardless of whether the AJV Schema Validator or ZOD Validator is used.

 ✔️ Output the schema errors in the terminal when executing in `run` mode.

 ✔️ Allow custom styles (icons and text colors) to match the user's preferences for distinguishing schema errors.